Bispevegen

-The Bispevegen ("Bishop's Road") passes between Valle in Setesdal on the western side of the mountains and Fyresdal on the eastern side.
+The Bispevegen (lit.
+'Bishop's Road') is a historic road that passed between Valle in Setesdal on the western side of the mountains and Fyresdal on the eastern side.
 The Bispevegen is a medieval east-west track over the high plateau that priests and bishops used to get between the counties of Agder and Telemark.
-Every year a march called "Bispevegmarsjen" ("The Bishop's Road March") starts at Kleivgrend in Fyresdal.
+Every year a march called "Bispevegmarsjen" (lit.
+'The Bishop's Road March') starts at Kleivgrend in Fyresdal.